martinohanlon/PhilbinSS/README.rst

 Transistor
 ----------

 A transistor has 3 connections (collector, base, emitter), when the collector and base are supplied with power, power is sent to the emitter (output).
-The transistor has a 2nd output connected to the collector, which will be supplied with power when the collector is powered but the base is not.
+The transistor has a 2nd output connected to the collector, which will be powered when the collector is powered but the base is not.

 You can create a transistor and connect it up using::